26 Different Types of Moths in Arizona

 During mid-July and August, adult females lay up to 120 eggs in rows on the underside of Ceanothus leaves, which hatch within three weeks.

-Ceanothus Silk Moths, one of the types of moths in Arizona, are known for their ability to make “silk,” which they use to spin cocoons when they pupate into adults.
+Ceanothus Silk Moths, one of the moths in Arizona, are known for their ability to make “silk,” which they use to spin cocoons when they pupate into adults.

 This cocoon is incredibly strong and offers ample protection against predators such as birds or other invertebrates that may try to consume the pupa or larva inside it.